Search Results for: showing

 Jacquard, named after the inventor of a weaving system that automated the production of intricate patterns, passes on his intelligence, show talent, color and height to his offspring.
-He is currently a 100 percent color producer on all mares, and many of his oldest foals are 16.3 hands and growing.
+He is currently a high-percent color producer on all mares, and many of his oldest foals are 16.3 hands and growing.

 “His babies are correct and balanced with very nice conformation,” Magnussen said.
-“He throws slow-legged movers with the float and sweep that we like to see in our performance horses.
-Even at 17 hands, one of his 3-year-olds has the ability to collect and win in Junior Western Pleasure and Trail (currently in the Top Ten Leading the Nation in Junior Trail).”
+“He throws slow-legged movers with the float and sweep that we like to see in our performance horses.”

 An excellent show record comes through the training and exhibition skill of Lisa Ligon, followed by Dale Sullens during his last year of showing in 2011.
 Jacquard compiled an impressive list of accomplishments, at right, including a Superior Event Award in Hunter In Hand Stallions.

 Hopes Creek Ranch runs a small but quality operation, with all horses N/N on the five-panel test.
-Despite only producing eight to 12 foals per year, Hopes Creek Ranch achieved 2013 Leading Breeder honors.
+Despite only producing eight to 12 foals per year, Hopes Creek Ranch achieved Leading Breeder honors in 2014 for the second year in a row.
 All foals are NSBA eligible.
 Call today to schedule a breeding with the best!

 2011 Silver – World Show – Green Hunter